AmandaJMendes/SQL-Practice/README.md

 INNER JOIN doctors ON doctors.doctor_id = admissions.attending_doctor_id
 group by doctor_id;

+###### 38) Display the total amount of patients for each province.
+Order by descending.
 SELECT province_name, COUNT(*) AS province_total
 FROM patients
 INNER JOIN province_names pn ON pn.province_id = patients.province_id
 group by pn.province_id
 order by province_total DESC;

-For every admission, display the patient's full name, their admission diagnosis, and their doctor's full name who diagnosed their problem.
+###### 39) For every admission, display the patient's full name, their admission diagnosis, and their doctor's full name who diagnosed their problem.

 SELECT
 concat(p.first_name, ' ', p.last_name),